Linear dichroism in angle-resolved core-level photoemission spectra reflecting 4f ground-state symmetry of strongly correlated cubic Pr compounds: Results and Discussions

-The simulated polarization-dependent Pr$^{3+}$ $3d_{5/2}$ ($4d$) HAXPES spectra for the $\Gamma_5$ state and LDs for the $\Gamma_1$, $\Gamma_3$, and $\Gamma_5$ states are also shown in Fig. \ref{prb6_ld}.
+The simulated polarization-dependent Pr$^{3+}$ $3d_{5/2}$ ($4d$) HAXPES spectra for the $\Gamma_5$ state at 10 K with the CEF parameters for PrB$_6$ listed above, which gives the first excited CEF level of 300 K, and LDs for the $\Gamma_1$, $\Gamma_3$, and $\Gamma_5$ states are also shown in Fig. \ref{prb6_ld}.
 For obtaining the simulated Pr$^{3+}$ $4d$ spectra, the $4d$-$4f$ Slater integrals ($4d$ spin-orbit coupling) are reduced to 80\% (100\%) to best reproduce the experimental Pr$^{3+}$ $4d$ core-level photoemission spectra with respect to the multiplet splittings.
-To reproduce the spectra, the Lorentian width of 3.0 eV (full width of half maximum), which is larger than the value for PrIr$_2$Zn$_{20}$ of 1.8 eV show in Fig. \ref{pr1220_ld}(c), has been employed for PrB$_6$.
+To reproduce the spectra, the Lorentian width of 3.0 eV (full width of half maximum), which is larger than the value for PrIr$_2$Zn$_{20}$ of 1.8 eV as shown in Fig. \ref{pr1220_ld}(c), has been employed for PrB$_6$.
 The peak at 934 eV is slightly stronger in the p-polarization configuration than in the s-polarization one in the experimental Pr$^{3+}$ $3d_{5/2}$ spectra along the [100] direction, which is in contrast to the case of PrIr$_2$Zn$_{20}$.
 This tendency and LD are reproduced by the simulations for the $\Gamma_5$ states as shown in Fig. \ref{prb6_ld}(a).
 In the case of the Pr$^{3+}$ $4d$ spectra, the highest peak at a binding energy of $\sim$116 eV is slightly stronger in the p-polarization configuration than in the s-polarization one for both experimental and simulated spectra while the sign of LD is flipped in the binding energies of $120-125$ eV.
-As shown in Figs. \ref{prb6_ld}(b) and \ref{prb6_ld}(c), the observed LDs are qualitatively reproduced by the simulations for the $\Gamma_5$ state although LDs are somehow smaller in the experiment for which an origin is unclear.
+As shown in Figs. \ref{prb6_ld}(b) and \ref{prb6_ld}(c), the observed LDs are qualitatively reproduced by the simulations for the $\Gamma_5$ state although LDs are somehow smaller in the experiment.
 Furthermore, the LD signs for the $\Gamma_3$ and $\Gamma_1$ states are completely opposite to those of the experimental data in all binding energy region.
-Thus, our results undoubtedly indicate the $\Gamma_5$ ground-state symmetry for PrB$_6$, being consistent with the previous report.\cite{loewenhaupt} Note that the Pr $4d$ spectral weight has not unfortunately been detected for PrIr$_2$Zn$_{20}$ since it has been buried in the background from the other sites by the HAXPES at $h\nu$ = 7.9 keV.
+Thus, our results undoubtedly indicate the $\Gamma_5$ ground-state symmetry for PrB$_6$, being consistent with the previous report.\cite{loewenhaupt} The origin for the reduced LD in the experiment compared with the simulations for the Pr$^{3+}$ ion in cubic symmetry is not clear at present, but we can speculate a couple of possible origins.
+One is the $c$-$f$ hybridization effects giving the $|3d^94f^3\rangle$ final states.
+The other is a possible antiferromagnetic fluctuation at 10 K just above the transition temperature of 7 K (Ref. \cite{kobayashi}).
+Further detailed temperature and angular dependence of the LD could solve the problem in future.
+Note that the Pr $4d$ spectral weight has not unfortunately been detected for PrIr$_2$Zn$_{20}$ since it has been buried in the background from the other sites by the HAXPES at $h\nu$ = 7.9 keV.